bpesquet/bpesquet.github.io/content/slides/ai-for-defence/index.md

 - Several (5-20) missiles used simultaneously as a pack.
 - AI is used to optimize their guidance and help the pilot.
-- PhD in progress in Bordeaux.
+- (PhD in progress in Bordeaux)

 ---

 ### Pilot assistance

-- Single pilot planes (with unchanged cockpits sometimes).
+- Single pilot planes are heavily studied for both civilian and military contexts (with sometimes an unchanged cockpit).
 - AI is needed for assistance and decision making.

 ---